mopeps/mac-playbook/README.md

 ## Bootstrap (copy/paste)

-Use this on a fresh Mac to install CLT/Homebrew and clone the playbook:
+Use this on a new or existing Mac (safe to rerun) to install CLT/Homebrew and clone the playbook:

 ```bash
 #!/usr/bin/env bash